 Learn how excess liability insurance works, what it covers, how it differs from umbrella policies — and how to determine if your business needs it.

-Sometimes, a commercial insurance policy’s general liability limits aren’t enough to handle significant claims.
-In these circumstances, business insurance policyholders rely on extra coverage through an excess liability insurance policy or an umbrella insurance policy.
-Here’s a look at excess liability insurance, how it works, what it covers, how it differs from umbrella insurance and how to tell if it’s right for your business.
+A commercial insurance policy’s general liability limits aren’t always enough to handle significant claims.
+In these circumstances, business insurance policyholders rely on extra coverage through an excess liability insurance policy.
+This guide covers excess liability insurance, how it works, what it covers, how it differs from umbrella insurance and how to tell if it’s right for your business.

 Editor’s note: Looking for the right insurance provider for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.